 We are very reliant on the generosity of parents and friends to ensure there is sufficient money both for routine maintenance and to help towards the long-term development of the College.
-The fund is really important to the continuing success of the school.
+The fund is really important to the continuing success of our College.
 As a Voluntary Aided (VA) school, the responsibility for maintaining our buildings and facilities rests with the Governing Body.
-It also helps us maintain and nurture our specialism in Music for which we receive no state funding and has paid for many other items such as our mini buses.
-Every penny goes towards improving the edcucaitonal facilities here.
+It also helps us maintain and nurture our specialism in Music for which we receive no state funding and have paid for many other items such as our minibuses.
+Every penny goes towards improving the educational provision here.

 • By standing order

 • By bank transfer